-Agreements with CareerSource Heartland include assurance that the provider's facility is ADA Compliant.
+Agreements with CareerSource Heartland include assurance that the provider's facility is compliant with the Americans with Disabilities Act (ADA).
 Please sign below, indicating that accessibility to your administrative and programmatic/training site(s) is within the required guidelines.

 Provider assures compliance with the Americans with Disabilities Act of 1990, Section 504 of the Rehabilitation Act of 1973 as amended (which prohibits discrimination on the basis of disability and requires reasonable accommodation for persons with disabilities), and Section 188 of the Workforce Innovation and Opportunity Act (WIOA), as required, regarding both employment and service delivery as they apply to workforce programs in Florida.